The Other Parent has Taken My Child

 *“Custody order" here can mean a temporary or permanent parenting plan or residential schedule, or a custody order that is part of a Parentage, Nonparent Custody, or Order of Protection case.

 * “The other parent” here can also mean a non-parent with court-ordered custody or visitations rights, like a grandparent.

 If you are sure the other parent has abducted your child, do these right away:

-If law enforcement does not enter info about your child into the NCIC computer, contact a local missing children's clearinghouse (http://www.missingkids.com/Clearinghouses has a list).
+If law enforcement does not enter information about your child into the NCIC computer, contact a local missing children's clearinghouse (http://www.missingkids.com/Clearinghouses has a list).
 Federal law requires them to make the entry.